 - Change the connector

 The FT_PROG utility you will use in the next step requires that the FTDI driver software is installed on the computer.
 FT_PROG is available only for Microsoft Windows, so you must use a computer running Windows for this.
-You should install the CDM driver.
+See Installing driver software on the img2track page.